gophish/user-guide/template_reference.md

 # Template Reference

-The following variables are available to be used in templates and landing pages:
+The following variables are available in templates and landing pages:

 > Tip: Remember - Templates are *case sensitive*!